An introduction to Depression and Anxiety

 So we always need to review the major causes of depression and anxiety: biology, personal history, and stress.
 Many of our clients come to us believing that they’re to blame for having succumbed to emotional distress.
 When they discover the factors that contributed to the origins of their problems, they usually feel less guilty, and getting rid of that guilt frees up energy that can be used for making important changes.
 Genetics, depression and anxiety can have biological underpinnings in the behaviours you act out (legal or illegal) or as the result of physical illness.
 This lifestyle can have many side effects.
 Sometimes solving your problem is as simple as checking your actual, real behaviours.
 Overthinking does little for bringing about change.

-Finally, illegal drugs such as marijuana, cocaine, heroin, methamphetamine, ecstasy, and so on are taken to alter moods.
+Finally, illegal pharmaceuticals are taken to alter moods.
 In the short run, they accomplish that goal; but in the long run, they almost inevitably worsen mood problems.
 Physical illnesses can also produce symptoms of anxiety or depression.
 Not only can the illness itself cause mood problems, but worry and grief about illness can contribute to your distress.
 If you’ve been diagnosed with a medical condition, check with your doctor to see if your depression or anxiety is related to that condition.

 Behaviour and Depression

 Our behaviours are major contributory factors of our depression.

 Relationships: The unhealthy relationship is a common cause of depression.
 So, an important part of depression treatment is to improve the relationships.
 The loneliness and the low level of communication can worsen depression.
 Appropriate relationships and talking about our feelings reduce effect of negative thoughts that create our depression.